 Heavy traffic in one direction will cause creep.

-1. Creep depends upon the alignment of track, It is more on curves than on straight railway track.
+1. Creep depends upon the alignment of the track, It is more on curves than on a straight railway track.

 2. It also depends upon the grade of the track, type, and age of rails.

 3. Poor maintenance of track components and ill-design of superelevation, curves, joints, etc. will also maybe increase the creep.